bilalmkhan/bilalmkhan.github.io/about-me.md

 Hi, my name is Bilal.
 I work with data - mostly in Python, SQL, Tableau and Spark.
 I have more than three years of industry experience working in data analytics.
 I currently live in Toronto, Ontario.

+Currently, I am a Data Science Fellow at the [Insight Data Science Fellowship Program](https://insightfellows.com/data-science).
 Prior to moving to Canada, I worked as a Data Scientist at Microsoft in Seattle.
-Most recently, I was a Data Science Fellow at the [Insight Data Science Fellowship Program](https://insightfellows.com/data-science) in Seattle.
-I was also a part-time adjunct college instructor teaching the course 'Programming for Machine Learning' at [Bellevue College](https://www.bellevuecollege.edu/) in Seattle.
+While in Seattle, I was also a part-time adjunct college instructor teaching the course 'Programming for Machine Learning' at [Bellevue College](https://www.bellevuecollege.edu/).

 I have a PhD in economics, and I worked as an Assistant Professor at [LUMS](https://www.lums.edu.pk/) for a few years where I taught game theory and mathematical methods in economics.